* Water, 1 gallon per person per day minimum, 2 gallon minimum in summer.

 * Externally mounted Jerry Can for fuel

-* 12 volt and battery powered portable tools: Impact wrench, drill,
+* 12 volt and battery powered portable tools: Impact wrench, drill, spotlight

 * Ham radio (license required to operate)